solemanehasan/twitter-alerts/README.md

 ## Test Whether it Works

-1) Replace every reference of “brothaakhee” with your own Twitter Handle and ID in the "accounts.py" file Use http://gettwitterid.com/?user_name=BobJohn68918112&submit=GET+USER+ID to get the Twitter ID for your Twitter Handle/Username.
+1) Replace every reference of “brothaakhee” with your own Twitter Handle and ID in the "accounts.py" file Use http://gettwitterid.com/?user_name=BobJohn68918112&submit=GET+USER+ID to get the Twitter ID for your Twitter Handle/Username and place it in "accounts.py" file accordingly

 Use `python3 consumer.py` to start streaming listener, or use supervisor to keep the process running.